SQA Higher Chemistry Alkaline earth metals

-The elements in group 2 are known as the Alkaline Earth Metals.
-As you move down the group, an extra shell of electrons is added, increasing the atomic radius.
-This can also explain the observed trends in ionisation energy and melting point.
+The elements in group 2 are known as the alkaline earth metals.
+As you move down the group of the periodic table, additional shells of electrons are added that increase the atomic radius.

 As the atomic radius decreases, the nucleus has a tighter hold on its electrons, so more energy is required to remove them.
 Therefore, the ionisation energy of alkaline earth metals decreases going down a group.

 Melting point decreases going down group 2 of the periodic table as metallic bonds are weaker for larger elements and less energy is required to break them.
 Magnesium is an exception, with an unusually low melting point.

 Would calcium, strontium or barium have the lowest melting point out of these metals?